 Best Euro and Dollar prepaid cards

-If you're heading to a country that uses the Euro or US Dollar as its currency, the prepaid cards in the table below can offer excellent value.
+If you're heading to a country that uses the Euro or US Dollar as its currency, the prepaid cards in the table below are ranked by a combination of exchange rate, load and ATM fees.
 By loading the card with Euros or Dollars before you travel, you can set the exchange rate at a time when rates are in your favour.
-Sterling prepaid cards should not be ruled out however as some of the best ones may offer better value.

-Scenario 1: Total cost of making five €50 purchases and five €50 cash withdrawals from an ATM abroad, based on average exchange rate offered over 6 separate days between February and March 2013
+Scenario 1: Total cost of making two €50 purchases and three €50 cash withdrawals from an ATM abroad, based on average exchange rate offered over 6 separate days in June 2013

-Scenario 2: As scenario 1, but making five $50 purchases and five $50 cash withdrawals (provider's fees included)
+Scenario 2: As scenario 1, but making two $50 purchases and three $50 cash withdrawals (provider's fees included)

 The table is ranked by Scenario 1